Current Trail Conditions Link:

 2018 Construction Notice

 2018 Temporary Trail Section Closure Notice: The Dept. of Transportation will be installing a clover leaf intersection on Highway 18/151 during summer 2018 near Cemetery Road, just west of the village of Ridgeway.
 About 1.6 miles of the Military Ridge State Trail from Main Street in Ridgeway to 0.25 miles west of Cty.
 Hwy.
 BB will be closed during construction.
-Dates for construction will be set in spring 2018.
-Trail users will need to plan ahead or find alternative routes if traveling between Ridgeway and Dodgeville during this time.
+Construction will start approximately Aug.
+13. Trail users will need to plan ahead or find alternative routes if traveling between Ridgeway and Dodgeville during this time.